Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUSTNOT id="java-service-client-constructors" %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
 Keep visibility to a minimum.

-{% include requirement/MUST id="java-service-client-method-naming" %} not use any prefix for all getters and setters that are not service methods.
+{% include requirement/MUSTNOT id="java-service-client-method-naming" %} use any prefix for all getters and setters that are not service methods.
 That is, the only time `get`, `set`, etc is valid is when it is used in the context of a call that performs a network operation.
 All other methods must have no 'JavaBeans' naming prefix.

 {% include requirement/MUST id="java-sync-client-shape" %} follow the basic shape outlined below for all synchronous service clients: